Vehicle registration plates of Armenia

 Vehicle registration plates of Armenia have black characters on a rectangular white background.
 They are composed of two or three numbers, two letters (smaller than the digits) in the middle, and two (or three) other numbers.
 At the left side is located the international code "AM" with an oval car plaque and, sometimes, the national flag.

 Starting from 6 August 2014 a new design of license plates was implemented.
 The license plates have a national flag on the left side, a security hologram and a machinery readable Data Matrix Code.

 Overview

 Formerly, Armenia used to have license plates issued as part of the Soviet Union system.
 The republic had Cyrillic codes АД and АР.

-Starting from 1996, after the independence of Armenia (due to the collapse of the Soviet Union), the system for the license plates was created.
+Starting from 1996, after Armenia achieved its independence, the system for the license plates was created.
 However, motorcycles and trailers were licensed under the former soviet format with the code АР.
 In 2010, finally, motorcycles and trailers started receiving Armenian format.